Eyes/Eyelids

 In many cases if you got until here, you can call it done.
 But sometimes you need higher fidelity, and there's still more things you can do.
 Just keep reading here.

-Eyelid Splines - Finetune the Cube Ctrls
+Eyelid Splines - Finetune the Ctrls

 The light blue ctrls are manipulating the spline directly: